 Clauses A96-A101 of the Addendum provide that IHPA facilitate the exploration and trial of new and innovative approaches to public hospital funding, to improve efficiency and health outcomes.
-To support the trialling of innovative models of care and services, IHPA is required to develop a funding methodology for CHC approval by April 2021 that does not penalise jurisdictions for undertaking such trials.
-IHPA must also advise the Commonwealth and states and territories on the application of the trial methodology and provide advice to CHC on any proposal to translate an innovative funding model to the national funding model.
+To support the trialling of innovative models of care and services, IHPA is required to develop a funding methodology that does not penalise jurisdictions for undertaking such trials and advise the Commonwealth and states and territories on the application of the trial methodology.
+IHPA is also required to provide advice to the HMM on any proposal to translate an innovative funding model to the national funding model.